Warming into the Weekend Ahead of Winter Storm

 FARGO AREA 7-DAY PLANNER:

 MONDAY: Mostly cloudy with increasing wind throughout the day.
-Snow moves in late.
+Snow and mix moves in late.
 Low: 24.
 High: 32.

 FIRST ALERT WEATHER DAY - WEDNESDAY: Snow with bands of heavy snow continues through afternoon.
+Decreasing intensity late.
 Windy.
-Low: 25.
-High: 29.
+Low: 31.
+High: 32.

-FIRST ALERT WEATHER DAY - THURSDAY: Areas of snow continue, though not as heavy.
+FIRST ALERT WEATHER DAY - THURSDAY: Periods of snow continue, though not as heavy.
 Still windy.
-Morning high: 28.
-Steady to falling through the day.
+Low: 25.
+High: 26.

 Copyright 2022 KVLY.
 All rights reserved.